Lyme Bay

 Lyme Bay is an area of the English Channel off the south coast of England.
 The south western counties of Devon and Dorset front onto the bay.

 The exact definitions of the bay vary.
 The eastern boundary is usually taken to be Portland Bill on the Isle of Portland, but there is no consensus over the western boundary.
 The broadest definition places the boundary at Start Point, and therefore includes Tor Bay and Start Bay as areas within Lyme Bay.
-A narrow definition gives the eastern boundary as Hope's Nose headland, excluding Tor Bay and Start Bay, used for example by the Water Framework Directive definitions of waterbodies.
+A narrow definition gives the western boundary as Hope's Nose headland, excluding Tor Bay and Start Bay, used for example by the Water Framework Directive definitions of waterbodies.
 Other definitions place the boundary somewhere between these two points, including at Dartmouth (used by the Lyme Bay West Marine Character Area) and Berry Head.

 Geology

 The east of the bay is part of a World Heritage Site, the Dorset and East Devon Coast, which is also known as the Jurassic Coast, named for its Jurassic geology.